macedo6000/CoffeeData/README.md

 In this project, team 5 will be analyzing the criterias for eligibility for home mortgages.
 The reason why we chose to analyze loan procceses is to identify what are potential factors on these applications.
 By the year, the reality of wanting to have our dream homes for our families becomes a much more serious topic.
 Understanding loans and acknowledging what components increases our chances of securing credit at the most favorable terms can save you thousands.
 As a team, we will examine three different indicators: diversity, location, and income.
 For diveristy, we want to identify if there is bias on applicants that come from a diverse background involving gender, race, and ethnicity.
 We will also identify if the county of where this loan is coming from has any affect on the applications results and lastly, on the applicants income.
 By studying this dataset, the team hopes to further understand loan applications and help others identify what factors can potentially predict the likelyhood of getting an offer.
 As well, to eliminate lending discrimination in the world.

 #### A description of the data
-Our dataset is more than 1 million rows and 20 columns that contain information on approved and rejected loans in California in 2017.
-The data has headers with several subjects regarding financial, cultural, and location background.
+The original CSV file contains 1,709,502 rows of string, integer, and float numeric data.
+The data demonstrates the application of house owners in California in 2017 and their financial, cultural, and location background.
+Most importantly, it shows if the applicant was approved or rejected.

 #### The questions that the team plans to answer with the project
-The questions that we will be answering will be:
 * Is there a gender bias present in the data?
 * Is there an ethnicity bias present in the data?
 * Is there a racial bias present in the data?